top of page

 Selected Work-in-Progress

-The Onset of Offsets: The Limits of Social Signaling in Eco-friendliness
+Onset of Offsets: The Evolution of Social Rewards in Demand for Carbon Mitigation

 With Sofia Shchukina